 Features that make this bassinet stand out from a typical bassinet

-This bassinet swivels 360° so you can bring your baby close to you, move it easily and even swing it over your bed.
+This bassinet swivels 360° so you can bring your baby close to you, move it quickly, and even swing it over your bed.

-The sides are made out of mesh so it is breathable and you can always see your baby.
+The sides are mesh, so it is breathable, and you can always see your baby.

-It has a side wall that lowers and returns on its own making it very easy to grab your baby in the middle of the night for feedings.
+It has a side wall that lowers and returns on its own, making it very easy to grab your baby for feedings in the middle of the night.
 This may be my favorite feature of all!

-The bassinet is height adjustable from 22" to 34" so you should be able to match your bed height.
-This is another great feature compared to many bassinets which are one standard height.
+The bassinet is adjustable from 22" to 30", so you can match your bed height.
+This is another excellent feature compared to many bassinets, which are one standard height.

 Other things to know

-The base requires 32" clearance from the wall.
+The base requires some clearance from the wall.

-The bed portion is big.
-It is definitely bigger than my standard bassinet, and it has a sleep area almost as big as my Graco crib with stages (you can read about those here).
+The bed portion is significant.
+It is bigger than my standard bassinet and has a sleeping area almost as big as my Graco crib with stages (you can read about those here).

 Any cons?